mia-platform/documentation/docs/marketplace/add_to_marketplace/add_item_by_type/add_template_or_example.md

 ### Test

 The template should always include integration tests.
-Even just to show users where to manafge and how to run tests.
+Even just to show users where to manage and how to run tests.

 Check out the [Node.js service template](https://github.com/mia-platform-marketplace/Node.js-Custom-Plugin-Template/blob/master/tests/index.test.js) to see an example.